ryan-mcclue/ryan-mcclue/src/mcu.md

 Apodisation modifies mathematical function.
 Typically used to smooth discontinuities at start and end of wave

-Low pass attenuates frequencies higher.
+Low pass attenuates frequencies higher. (note that attenuate doesn't necessarily mean cutoff completely, however that is normally ideal)
 Sounds muffled

 Spectrum is frequency content of wave.